-Number eight, true spiritual service is also marked by an obedient spirit...a thankful spirit, a concerned spirit, a willing spirit, a submissive spirit, a loving spirit, a humble spirit, a fruitful spirit and an obedient spirit.
+Number eight, true spiritual service is also marked by an obedient spirit; a thankful spirit, a concerned spirit, a willing spirit, a submissive spirit, a loving spirit, a humble spirit, a fruitful spirit and an obedient spirit.
 This is so good.
-Verse 14, Paul continues to talk about his attitudes and the reasons he serves, he says, "I am debtor both to the Greeks and the barbarians, to the wise and the unwise."
+Verse 14, Paul continues to talk about his attitudes and the reasons he serves.
+He says, "I am debtor both to the Greeks and the barbarians, to the wise and the unwise."
 He says I have an obligation.
-The ministry for me is not a whimsey.
-I didn't say one day, "Let's see, I could be a tent maker, go into my own business and build a tent plant.
-Or, I could be an attorney, I could be a lawyer with my logical mind, I might even become a politician.
-Or, I could become a preacher of the gospel...eenie, meenie, miney, moe."
+The ministry for me is not a whimsy.
+I didn't say one day, "Let's see, I could be a tent maker, go into my own business, build a tent plant.
+Or, I could be an attorney.
+I could be a lawyer with my logical mind.
+I might even become a politician.
+Or, I could become a preacher of the gospel...eenie, meenie, miney, mo."
 No, he didn't do it that way.
 For him it was a debt.
 It was an obligation to God.
 He owed a debt to God.

-If you have forgotten, look for a moment at 1 Corinthians chapter 9...1 Corinthians chapter 9, verse 16, he says, "For though I preach the gospel, I have nothing in which to glory."
-In other words, it's true that I preach the gospel, but don't...don't give me an award for that.
+If you have forgotten, look for a moment at 1 Corinthians chapter 9.
+First Corinthians chapter 9, verse 16: He says, "For though I preach the gospel, I have nothing in which to glory."
+In other words, it's true that I preach the gospel, but don't, don't give me an award for that.
 Don't name a city after me and a statue and give me honorary degrees.
 I don't have anything to glory.
-"Necessity is laid upon me, yea, I am cursed," that's what "woe is me" means, "if I don't preach."
+"Necessity is laid upon me, yea, I am cursed (That's what "woe is me" means.) if I don't preach."
 I mean, I am involved in a debt to God.
 "If I did it willingly, (verse 17) then I'd have a reward.
 But if it's against my will, then it is strictly a dispensation of God given to me."
-And it was against his will, he was on the way to killing Christians and the next thing he knew, God turned him around and called him into the ministry.
+And it was against his will.
+He was on the way to killing Christians and the next thing he knew, God turned him around and called him into the ministry.
 And he was in against his will.
-He says don't commend me, he says I have a debt to pay.
+He says, don't commend me.
+He says, I have a debt to pay.
 "God has brought this to pass."

-A young man recently asked me, he said, "How can you week after week after week keep studying and studying and constantly preaching and preaching, what motivates you?"
+A young man recently asked me.
+He said, "How can you week after week after week keep studying and studying and constantly preaching and preaching?
+What motivates you?"
 And I said to him, "Well, there are from time to time a lot of things.
 Some passages are so exhilarating in themselves that you're just kind of flying through the week and can't wait to get to Sunday.
 Other times you're battling time problems and priority things and you're fighting your way through and it really doesn't look that interesting and you just kind of struggle.
-And those are the times that you do it because you have a debt to pay to God who called you to preach."
+And those are the times that you do it because you have a debt to pay to God, who called you to preach."
 And if you're looking at Christian service like so many people, you do it only when you feel like doing it, then you haven't learned the kind of service that Paul understood right here.
-I mean, when you've just been hauled out of city...out of the city, thrown in the city dump dead because they've stoned you to death, and you are risen from the dead like he was, and you go right back into town and preach some more, that is a commitment to duty.

-And I really believe the phrases here, "Greeks and barbarians, wise and unwise" are parallel phrases.
+And I really believe that the phrases here, "Greeks and barbarians,” “wise and unwise," are parallel phrases.
 The Greeks were considered the wise and the barbarians the unwise.
 And he's really saying the educated and the uneducated.
-The Greeks were very sophisticated and when they knew the Greek language, of course, which was believed to be the language of the gods and all of that and the language of philosophy and wisdom and so forth.
+The Greeks were very sophisticated and when they knew the Greek language, of course, which was believed to be the language of the gods and all that and the language of philosophy and wisdom and so forth.
 Now they thought they were really the elite, the educated.
 When a person came along and spoke another language, they had an unintelligible kind of sound, and the Greeks used to call their unintelligible chatter "bar-bar-bar-bar-bar-bar-bar-bar."
-And so foreigners became known as bar-barians.
+And so foreigners became known as bar-bar-ians.
 They were regarded as uncultured, uneducated and unintelligent.

-Paul is saying I owe the same responsibility to the educated, the uneducated, the wise, the unwise, the cultured, the uncultured, the Greeks and the bar-barians.
+Paul is saying I owe the same responsibility to the educated, the uneducated, the wise, the unwise, the cultured, the uncultured, the Greeks and the bar-bar-ians.
 You know what he says there in that statement?
 You can't pick and choose who you want to preach the gospel to.
 It bothers me when I hear somebody say, "Well, you know, I'm trying to reach the elite."
 Oh?
 Why?
 Are they something better than the rest of us?

 You know, in Acts 20:22, he said, "I go to Jerusalem bound in the spirit."
 It was as if somebody wrapped up his heart and dragged him into Jerusalem.
 He was compelled.
 It indicates a strong desire, Acts 20:22, bound in the spirit, a very strong desire.
 In fact, it's used in Romans 7:2 of a woman who is bound to her husband, strong binding, strong obligation.
 He says I am ready.
 My spirit is bound.
 And this is a good indication that Paul's self-preservation was not at the top of his priority list.
-His only concern was to fulfill the plan of God and the ministry got it given to him and really, that was everything he lived for.
-He says nothing moves me, in Acts 20, because I don't count my life dear unto myself.
-Paul's life was never ever ever the issue.
-In fact, he said, "For to me to live is Christ, to die is gain."
+His only concern was to fulfill the plan of God and the ministry God had given to him and really, that was everything he lived for.
+He says, nothing moves me, in Acts 20, because I don't count my life dear unto myself.
+Paul's life was never, ever, ever, the issue.
+In fact, he said, "For to me to live is Christ; to die is gain."
 He said in 2 Corinthians 5, "What's the difference if I die?
 If I'm absent from the body, I'm present with the Lord."
 His life was never the issue.